Funding Comic Western Gothic

-The Story
+My Story

 Folks, I’ve been playing music for a long time.
 It’s gotten me into and out of trouble, carried me through the worst parts of my life, and delivered me to my best.
 I’ve always worked hard—hustled through each step, given it everything—but there’s always been something missing.
-There was some traction I could never gain, some piece I could never find; a missing element I needed to put it all together.
+There was some traction I could never gain, some piece I could never find, a missing element I needed to put it all together.
 And I feel that I’ve finally figured it out: I need help.
+Specifically, yours.

-I’ve spent the last two years on the road, playing more than 200 shows each year, striving to save up enough to make the album of my dreams.
+I’ve spent the last few years on the road, playing more than 200 shows each year, striving to save up enough to make the album of my dreams.
 So far, I’ve spent thousands and thousands of dollars and invested hundreds upon hundreds of hours on this record, but I just can’t take it across the finish line alone.

-What Are We Giving For?
+What Are You Giving For?

 This album is sprawling—both artistically and logistically.
 It features massive maximalist country rock tunes, vulnerable folk songs, delicate bluegrass ballads, skits, interludes, and rambling honky-tonk waltzes, and plain old two-steppers.